Support for low income and disadvantaged students

 - Check your application for your student ID card has been approved.
 You will receive a photo approval email when your photo has been processed and your card is printed (this is different to the upload confirmation email you will receive - please visit Getting your student ID card).
 Your public transport concession card application form cannot be prepared until your student ID card is approved.

-Health Care Cards - you may be eligible for a Health Care Card, even if you are not entitled to other Centrelink benefits.
+You may be eligible for a Health Care Card, even if you are not entitled to other Centrelink benefits.
 Health Care Cards may provide a range of benefits, including discounts on some utility bills.

-VLINE travel assistance for low SES students - if you are regional student and experiencing financial difficulties in getting student travel passes to get to and from University, Travellers Aid may able to assist you.
+If you are regional student and experiencing financial difficulties in getting student travel passes to get to and from University, Travellers Aid may able to assist you.
 For application and more details please read VLine Travel Assistance.